patrickdeville/wsl-vagrant-hyperv-setup/README.md

 1. Hyper-V networking cannot be configured via Vagrant

-    Vagrant cannot setup networking rules on the Hyper-V swith.
+    Vagrant cannot setup networking rules on the Hyper-V switch.
     For example, the following is commonly used with VirtualBox but *will not work* with Hyper-V:

     ```sh